mamedxanli/mrtg-docker/README.md

     bash ./setup.sh
     5. answer "Yes" on MRTG setup
     6. Go to the browser of local host and check http://localhost/mrtg.
 Graphs should appear under the page.
+    7. within the container run bash cronjob.sh & to update graphs every minute
-    7. Add new hosts by altering setup.sh script and rerunning it or by running the following from cli: cfgmaker communityname@hostip >> /etc/mrtg indexmaker /etc/mrtg.cfg > /var/www/mrtg/index.html
+    8. Add new hosts by altering setup.sh script and rerunning it or by running the following from cli: cfgmaker communityname@hostip >> /etc/mrtg indexmaker /etc/mrtg.cfg > /var/www/mrtg/index.html
-    8. All added hosts have to have snmp configured with proper community string and RO access.
+    9. All added hosts have to have snmp configured with proper community string and RO access.